 19 Jun 2023

-Had a great day out on our 'World Albatross Day' pelagic seabird trip to The Petrel Station, offshore from Tutukaka (in Northland, New Zealand).
+Had a great day out on our 'World Albatross Day' pelagic seabird tour to The Petrel Station, offshore from Tutukaka (in Northland, New Zealand).

-Conditions on our first winter trip of the year were fine, with light 5-10 knot N winds, and a 1.2m swell.
+Conditions on our first winter tour of the year were fine, with light 5-10 knot N winds, and a 1.2m swell.

 • 1 x Soft-plumaged Petrel